-17. Comparison to DIABL016/PICASO
+16. Comparison to DIABL016/PICAS0

-17.1.
-MCU vs SPI Mode
+16.1.
+MCU vs SPI mode

-This gen4-uLCD range of PIXXI-44 modules was developed due to the Semiconductor Global Shortages which have been plaguing the world since about 2020.
+This 9.0" uLCD range of PIXXI-44 modules was developed due to the Semiconductor Global Shortages which have been plaguing the world since about 2020.

-PIXXI-44 is a processor in the 4D range, and it has been used in a few public products, and a few custom products, however the range has not yet been extended to utilise the volumes that PICASO or DIABLO16 processors are used in.
-This gave us an opportunity to create a range of modules which utilise PIXXI-44 stock to fill in some gaps for processors which are waiting on semiconductor foundry time to be produced.
+PIXXI-44 is a processor in the 4D range, and it has been used in a few public products, and a few custom products, however, the range has not yet been extended to utilise the volumes that PICASO or DIABL016 processors are used in.
+This allowed us to create a range of modules that utilise PIXXI-44 stock to fill in some gaps for processors which are waiting on semiconductor foundry time to be produced.

 PIXXI-44 modules produced to date have all been used in MCU-16 mode (Parallel 16bit mode).
-In order to gain GPIO on this gen4-uLCD PIXXI-44 range, the displays have had to be driven in SPI mode (Serial mode), instead of MCU-16 mode.
-The reason PIXXI-44 needs GPIO pins to be made available is it is a 44-pin chip, compared to DIABLO16 which is a 64-pin chip.
+To gain GPIO on this uLCD PIXXI-44 range, the displays have had to be driven in SPI mode (Serial mode), instead of MCU-16 mode.
+The reason PIXXI-44 needs GPIO pins to be made available is it is a 44-pin chip, compared to DIABL016 which is a 64-pin chip.

-SPI mode uses less processor pins, allowing more pins to be made available for the User.
+SPI mode uses fewer processor pins, allowing more pins to be made available for the User.
 The downside to this is the increased time required to transfer data to the display over SPI, resulting in lower performance on the display.

-Please note, this lower performance is only when using the PIXXI-44 in SPI mode, it is not an indicator of PIXXI-44 in general, its just due to piping all the pixel data down over a Serial interface, rather than a Parallel interface, it takes longer which results in a reduced performance.
+Please note, this lower performance is only when using the PIXXI-44 in SPI mode, it is not an indicator of PIXXI-44 in general, it's just due to piping all the pixel data down over a Serial interface, rather than a Parallel interface, it takes longer which results in reduced performance.

-If you are a customer who have been using PICASO or DIABLO16 gen4-uLCD products in the past, and you migrate your existing application over to the gen4-uLCD PIXXI-44 range, please note that the update rate of the pixels on the screen may appear slower than you are used to with previous products, due to the reason indicated above.
+If you are a customer who has been using DIABL016 9.0" uLCD products in the past, and you migrate your existing application over to the uLCD 9.0" PIXXI-44 range, please note that the update rate of the pixels on the screen may appear slower than you are used to with previous products, due to the reason indicated above.
 For some applications, it may not be noticeable at all.

-17.2.
+16.2.
 Processor Differences (Basic)

-There are too many differences to simply list, however PIXXI-44 does not have advanced features such as Floating-Point Math or Flash Banks, or advanced GPIO features like Pin Counter, Pulse Out, PWM or SPI communications.
+There are too many differences to simply list, however, PIXXI-44 does not have advanced features such as Floating-Point Math or Flash Banks, or advanced GPIO features like Pin Counter, Pulse Out, PWM or SPI communications.
 Please refer to the Processor Datasheets for more details.